Data protection is shaking up the digital broadcasting industry

 US clouds and video service providers are under pressure after European authorities start focusing on data protection, privacy, and data sovereignty.

-Recently, a German tender was cancelled because the winner wanted to use a U.S. owned cloud service.
-That the data would be stored within the E.U, with a E.U. subsidiary, with SCC privacy clauses in place, was deemed not enough to guarantee data protection.
+Last year, a German tender was cancelled because the winner wanted to use a U.S.-owned cloud service.
+That the data would be stored within the E.U., with an E.U. subsidiary, with SCC privacy clauses in place, was deemed not enough to guarantee data protection.

-This month, the Dutch National Cyber Security Center (NCSC) published their Cloud Act memo, warning to prevent any legal or technical link to U.S. owned services, and to prevent U.S. employees to have access to sensitive or personal data.
+A few months later, the Dutch National Cyber Security Center (NCSC) published its Cloud Act memo, warning to prevent any legal or technical link to U.S.-owned services and to prevent U.S. employees to have access to sensitive or personal data.

-More and more European countries are putting a ban on U.S. owned cloud services.
-This impacts public tenders: you must comply to European data protection laws, and you need to audit the entire chain.
-The audit will fail if there is a U.S. owned vendor.
-This is a challenge for European broadcasters, since many rely on U.S. owned clouds, CDNs, analytics services, video players, and video platforms.
+More and more European countries are putting a ban on U.S.-owned cloud services.
+This impacts public tenders: you must comply with European data protection laws, and you need to audit the entire chain.
+The audit will fail if there is a U.S.-owned vendor.
+This is a challenge for European broadcasters since many rely on U.S.-owned clouds, CDNs, analytics services, video players, and video platforms.

 Sensitive and personal data in broadcasting